RAMS® 2025 CALL FOR PAPERS, PRESENTATIONS & TUTORIALS

-We invite you to share interesting theoretical or practical findings of your research, engineering case studies, success stories, lessons learned, R&M based analyses and simulations, or R&M discoveries at RAMS® 2024 in Albuquerque.
+We invite you to share interesting theoretical or practical findings of your research, engineering case studies, success stories, lessons learned, R&M based analyses and simulations, or R&M discoveries at RAMS® 2025 in Florida.
 Tell us how you are designing, optimizing, and supporting systems (both hardware and software) through the execution of RAMS® disciplines.
-RAMS® is the premier forum for sharing your experience, knowledge, and road maps to success.
-Make your contribution to the advancement of the RAMS disciplines and enjoy participating in the rich exchange of ideas and solutions.
+RAMS® is the premier forum for sharing your experience, knowledge, and roadmaps to success.
+Make your contribution to the advancement of the R&M disciplines and enjoy participating in the rich exchange of ideas and solutions.
 We want you to contribute your unique experience to our synergistic symposium sponsored by eight professional societies.
 Start planning to submit your paper or tutorial now.

 RAMS® seeks to provide a mix of regular papers, presentations only, and tutorials.